 The following morning my feelings grew gloomier when I discovered a red stain on my underwear.
 Trembling and sweating, I changed my pants and buried the dirty ones in the bottom of the litter.
 Had I become a woman?
 Had the spinster turned me into an adult female?
 Actually, no. Those were not the drops of my first menstruation; that would start three years after this incident.
 That was just a blood stain on my panties, the exact twin in shape to the one on the straw seat.
 I felt so confused I didn’t go outdoors until the day we left, a dark rainy morning, the stone square shining under the abundant shower and smelling of rotten apples and fall.
 When I got into the car, I felt her presence behind her window, her hazel eyes fixed on me, watching me leave for good.

-Rosemary Thorne (she/her) is a bilingual Spanish writer, researcher, and translator living in Madrid, Spain.
-Born in 1968, she recently became an HWA member and is currently writing horror in English.
+Rosemary Thorne (she/her) is a bilingual Spanish writer, horror researcher, and translator living in Madrid, Spain.
+Born in 1968, too early to be understood in her own country, she is currently writing horror in English.
 Her first novel, El Pacto de las 12 uvas, was published in December 2021.
 She also translated Edward Lee’s The Bighead into Spanish for Dimensiones Ocultas Press.
 An active member of the HWA since 2019, her goal is to populate the English market with her dreadful monsters.